Shivaprakash-NP/Leetcode-Manager/Leetcode/Topicwise/Array/Medium/200_Number_of_Islands/explanation.md

             }
         }

-        return ans; // Return the total number of islands }
+        return ans; // Return the total island count
     }
+}
 ```

 **5. Time and Space Complexity:**

-* **Time Complexity:** O(M * N), where M and N are the number of rows and columns in the grid, respectively.
-This is because we visit each cell at most once.
-The BFS operation within each island takes time proportional to the size of that island.
-In the worst case, the entire grid is a single island, leading to O(M * N) time for BFS.
+* **Time Complexity:** O(M * N), where M is the number of rows and N is the number of columns in the grid.
+In the worst-case scenario (a grid entirely filled with '1's), we visit each cell exactly once.
+The BFS operation within each island takes time proportional to the size of the island.
+However, each cell is visited at most once overall.

 * **Space Complexity:** O(M * N) in the worst case.
-This is due to the `vis` array which stores the visited status of each cell, and the queue in BFS, which can hold up to all cells in the grid in the worst case (a single large island).
-The `dir` array is of constant size and doesn't affect the overall space complexity significantly.
+This is due to the `vis` array which stores visited information for each cell.
+The queue used in BFS can also consume space proportional to the size of the largest island, but this is still bounded by O(M * N) in the worst case.
+The `dir` array is constant space.